A-Mark Precious Metals, Inc. (NASDAQ:AMRK) COO Brian Aquilino Sells 5,000 Shares

-A-Mark Precious Metals, Inc. (NASDAQ:AMRK) COO Brian Aquilino sold 5,000 shares of the company’s stock in a transaction on Friday, February 19th.
-The shares were sold at an average price of $28.85, for a total value of $144,250.00.
-Following the transaction, the chief operating officer now directly owns 5,000 shares in the company, valued at approximately $144,250.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+A-Mark Precious Metals, Inc. (NASDAQ:AMRK) COO Brian Aquilino sold 5,000 shares of the firm’s stock in a transaction dated Friday, February 26th.
+The shares were sold at an average price of $29.74, for a total transaction of $148,700.00.
+Following the completion of the sale, the chief operating officer now owns 5,000 shares of the company’s stock, valued at approximately $148,700.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.

-A-Mark Precious Metals (NASDAQ:AMRK) last announced its quarterly earnings results on Monday, February 8th.
-The company reported $1.16 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.03 by $0.13.
-A-Mark Precious Metals had a return on equity of 55.63% and a net margin of 0.91%.
-The company had revenue of $1.52 billion during the quarter, compared to the consensus estimate of $1.65 billion.
-Equities analysts forecast that A-Mark Precious Metals, Inc. will post 6.04 earnings per share for the current year.
+A number of institutional investors have recently added to or reduced their stakes in AMRK.
+BNP Paribas Arbitrage SA boosted its stake in A-Mark Precious Metals by 487.5% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 1,081 shares of the company’s stock worth $36,000 after acquiring an additional 897 shares during the last quarter.
+Mackay Shields LLC bought a new position in A-Mark Precious Metals during the 3rd quarter worth approximately $331,000.
+Matisse Capital bought a new position in A-Mark Precious Metals during the 3rd quarter worth approximately $219,000.
+Nkcfo LLC bought a new position in A-Mark Precious Metals in the third quarter valued at approximately $169,000.
+Finally, Wells Fargo & Company MN lifted its stake in A-Mark Precious Metals by 117.6% in the third quarter.
+Wells Fargo & Company MN now owns 19,220 shares of the company’s stock valued at $648,000 after buying an additional 10,388 shares in the last quarter.
+28.44% of the stock is currently owned by institutional investors and hedge funds.

-Several research firms have weighed in on AMRK.
-Zacks Investment Research lowered A-Mark Precious Metals from a “hold” rating to a “strong sell” rating in a research note on Tuesday, February 16th.
-Roth Capital increased their target price on A-Mark Precious Metals from $45.00 to $60.00 and gave the company a “buy” rating in a research note on Wednesday, February 10th.
+Several research analysts have recently issued reports on AMRK shares.
+Zacks Investment Research lowered shares of A-Mark Precious Metals from a “hold” rating to a “strong sell” rating in a research note on Tuesday, February 16th.
+Roth Capital raised their target price on shares of A-Mark Precious Metals from $45.00 to $60.00 and gave the company a “buy” rating in a research note on Wednesday, February 10th.

 A-Mark Precious Metals Company Profile